 Unified Giving – A Dynamic Approach to Legal Aid Support

-By Thomas A. Brophy, president and CEO at Marshall Dennehey Warner Coleman & Goggin, P.C., and president of the Philadelphia Bar Foundation.
+By Thomas A. Brophy, president emeritus at Marshall Dennehey Warner Coleman & Goggin, P.C., and president of the Philadelphia Bar Foundation.

 With the end of the year quickly approaching, the Philadelphia Bar Foundation has spared no effort in reviewing and discussing ways to maximize civil legal aid to those in need.
 In 2018, the Bar Foundation will approach law firm fundraising with a new donation structure in mind – a Unified Approach to Giving.